chudzik1990/Bot.Ibex.Instrumentation/README.md

 ```

 * `<TEXT_ANALYTICS_SUBSCRIPTION_KEY>` is a subscription key of the Text Analytics to be obtained once it is configured in Azure.
-* `<COGNITIVE_SERVICES_ENDPOINT_URI>` is asupported endpoint of the Cognitive Services (protocol and hostname, for example: https://westus.api.cognitive.microsoft.com)
+* `<COGNITIVE_SERVICES_ENDPOINT_URI>` is a supported endpoint of the Cognitive Services (protocol and hostname, for example: https://westus.api.cognitive.microsoft.com)
 * `<INSTRUMENTATION_KEY>` is an instrumentation key of Application Insights to be obtained once it is configured in Azure.

 ##### Usage